 A Supply Chain Dream for Electric Vehicle Manufacturing

 Location is one thing, but infrastructure is quite another.
 With four intermodal terminals, 150+ daily flights, and one of the world’s only cargo-dedicated airports (Rickenbacker International Airport) just ten miles away, receiving supplies fast and funneling them to the correct destination is easier in Ohio.

-This comes in handy, as parts for plug-in hybrid cars, EV charging stations, and most all materials relating to electric vehicles are currently made overseas.
-Ohio’s access to airports, rail, trucking, and intermodal terminals proves a major benefit for international imports and exports.
+This proves useful, as overseas manufacturers currently produce parts for plug-in hybrid cars, EV charging stations and most materials related to electric vehicles.
+Ohio’s access to airports, rail, trucking and intermodal terminals proves a major benefit for international imports and exports.

-The Center for Automotive Research (CAR) at Ohio State University has made huge strides in furthering the research and education of vehicle electrification.
-CAR has programs specializing in the development and demonstration of hybrid and electric vehicles, EV charging and grid interaction, electric machine design, and more.
-The Center also is focusing on the area of energy storage and battery management systems, even opening a new battery testing lab to accommodate for the increase in electric car and electric vehicle research projects.
+Ohio State University’s Center for Automotive Research has made huge strides in furthering the research and education of vehicle electrification.
+CAR has programs specializing in the development and demonstration of hybrid and fully electric vehicles, EV charging networks and grid interaction, electric machine design and more.
+The Center also is focusing on the area of energy storage and battery management systems.
+They even opened a new battery testing lab to accommodate the increase in electric car and electric vehicle research projects.